 Develop the skills necessary to link operations and projects with relevant activities in almost all areas of business with the MS in Project Management from Southern New Hampshire University.

 You'll receive broad exposure to leading-edge topics and skill development in operations management, project management, supply chain management, logistics, quality control and management science.
 This exposure and your participation in several team projects will provide you with the concepts, language, insights, tools and leadership skills you'll need for success in operations and project management.
-SNHU is a Registered Education Provider of PMI®, and graduates of this program meet the educational requirement needed to take the PMP® exam.
+SNHU is a Registered Education Provider (R.E.P.) of the Project Management Institute (PMI)®, and graduates of this program meet the educational requirement needed to take the Project Management Professional (PMP)®exam.

-You'll enjoy access to real-life operations and projects through guest lectures and visits to high-tech companies.
+You'll enjoy access to authentic market relevant content and projects.
 In the process, you'll be further prepared for a professional career relating to analysis, design, implementation and management of operations and projects in manufacturing and service organizations.

 As a private, nonprofit university, SNHU has one mission – to help you see yourself succeed.
 The benefits of earning your master's in project management at SNHU include: